-- (a) prescribe the health care benefits to be covered by one or more standard health insurance contracts; - prescribe the terms and conditions of a standard health insurance contract, including allowable exclusions and exceptions, provisions as to termination and cancellation, and automatic renewal; - (c) prescribe the way in which deductions may be made from the remuneration of employees to cover premiums paid in respect of standard health insurance contracts; - prescribe the reports and records relating to compulsorily insured persons that approved insurers shall submit to the Commission and when and how they shall be submitted; - (e) provide for the appointment of, and the conferment of powers on, inspectors for the purposes of this Law; - provide for the maintenance of records relating to standard health insurance contracts; - (g) provide for the manner in which disputed matters may be referred to the Commission and the procedures to be adopted by the Commission when considering such matters; - provide for insurance cover for high risk insurance persons; and - provide for fines for contravention of the regulations. - (2) Regulations made under this Law are subject to affirmative resolution by the Legislative Assembly. - 26.
-(1) The non-payment and non-collection of any amounts - are validated and deemed not to be in contravention of regulation 5(1) or (3) of the Health Insurance Regulations (2013 Revision).
+- (b) prescribe the terms and conditions of a standard health insurance contract, including allowable exclusions and exceptions, provisions as to termination and cancellation, and automatic renewal; - (c) prescribe the way in which deductions may be made from the remuneration of employees to cover premiums paid in respect of standard health insurance contracts; - (d) prescribe the reports and records relating to compulsorily insured persons that approved insurers shall submit to the Commission and when and how they shall be submitted; - (e) provide for the appointment of, and the conferment of powers on, inspectors for the purposes of this Law; - (f) provide for the maintenance of records relating to standard health insurance contracts; - (g) provide for the manner in which disputed matters may be referred to the Commission and the procedures to be adopted by the Commission when considering such matters; - (h) provide for insurance cover for high risk insurance persons; and - (i) provide for fines for contravention of the regulations. - (2) Regulations made under this Law are subject to affirmative resolution by the Legislative Assembly. - 26.
+(1) The non-payment and non-collection of any amounts - - (a) specified in regulation 5(1)(a) and (b) of the Health Insurance Regulations (2013 Revision); and - (b) relating to premiums charged by Cayman Islands National Insurance Company during the operative period in respect of an insured person, other than an insured person who is specified in section 5(3)(a) to (i) or (4)(a) to (e) of the Health Insurance Law (2016 Revision), are validated and deemed not to be in contravention of regulation 5(1) or (3) of the Health Insurance Regulations (2013 Revision).